Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale: Summary and Discussion

 Despite the aforementioned limitations, it is noteworthy that the characteristic length scale $\zeta$ obtained through the soft matrix method exhibits remarkable similarity to the coarse-graining length scales reported in various studies on elasto-plastic models.
-These models often define an appropriate coarse-graining scale, typically around $5$ in suitable units, to denote the size of elementary meso-block beyond which the propagation of plasticity occurs via the Eshelby kernel \cite{2009TsamadosPRE, Puosi2015, richard2020predicting, patinet2016connecting, barbot2018local, liu2021elastoplastic}.
+These models often define an appropriate coarse-graining scale, typically around $5$ in suitable units, to capture the propagation of plasticity in the medium using the Eshelby kernel \cite{2009TsamadosPRE, Puosi2015, richard2020predicting, patinet2016connecting, barbot2018local, 2021Castellanos-lengthscale, 2022Castellanos-lengthscale}.
 It is interesting to observe that in order to study the effect of ageing or annealing in these elasto-plastic models, systematically increasing the coarse-graining length scale is often required to achieve a comparable correspondence with microscopic simulations \cite{lerner2018protocol}.
 Hence, it appears that the length scale derived from the soft matrix method may serve as the desired length scale for the development of a robust mesoscopic elasto-plastic model capable of incorporating ageing or annealing effects in a more fundamental manner.
+Thus, this method provides a crucial step toward developing such models, and, more significantly, offers key insights into how aging governs the distribution of weak regions, drives the emergence of marginal stability, and shapes the microscopic origins of mechanical response in disordered solids.

-Overall, our work provides valuable insights into the behavior of amorphous solids at a local level, enhancing our understanding of their macroscopic properties and paving the way for improved mesoscale models required for material design.
+Overall, our work provides valuable insights into the microscopic behavior of soft disordered solids, enhancing our understanding of their macroscopic properties and paving the way for improved mesoscale models required for material design. }